 In case you were wondering I took Higher Nature’s 5HTP which you can get from Amazon.

 Something I really noticed was how easily my depression could be triggered.
-Like I would be having an acceptable day and suddenly I would feel a bit rough and bam, a full-blown depressive episode would happen.
+Like I would be having an acceptable day maybe feeling a tiny bit rough and bam, a full-blown depressive episode would happen.

 So not cool.